The datacontract CLI is an open-source command-line tool for working with data contracts.

 │ [default: None] │

-│ --dbt-model TEXT List of models names to import from the dbt │
+│ --bigquery-table TEXT List of table ids to │

 │ dataset). │